Oxycodone long-acting (modified release) tablets

 How to take long-acting oxycodone

 Long-acting oxycodone is taken twice daily.
-Take the first dose when you wake up and the second dose 12 hours later, for example at 7am and 7pm.
+We recommend you take the first dose when you wake up and the second dose 12 hours later, for example at 7 o’clock in the morning and 7 o’clock in the evening.

-For breakthrough pain, you can take a dose of the short-acting oxycodone at the dose that’s been worked out for you.
+You will also be given a short-acting oxycodone, usually this is a liquid.
+If you get (breakthrough) pain between doses of long-acting oxycodone, you can take a dose of the short-acting oxycodone.
 Allow approximately 30 minutes for a dose of short-acting oxycodone to take effect.
-If you find that you are regularly needing two or more extra doses of short-acting oxycodone, tell your doctor or nurse.
-It may be helpful to review your pain medication at this time.
+If you find that you are regularly needing to take more than two or three (breakthrough) doses a day, tell your doctor or nurse as your long-acting oxycodone dose may need adjusting.

 Side effects

 Long-acting oxycodone may cause you to feel sick (nausea) or to vomit when you start taking it.
 Taking the medicine with food may help.
 It is possible that you will have been given an anti-sickness medication (anti-emetic) to take regularly when the painkiller is started.
-For most patients, symptoms of nausea fade within a few days as the body gets used to the new drug.
-If the symptoms persist or are not well controlled by an anti-emetic, please speak to your doctor or nurse as alternatives are available.
+For most patients, symptoms of nausea fade within a few days as the body gets used to the new drug over two to three days.
+If they persist or are not controlled by anti-sickness medication, please speak to your doctor or nurse as alternatives that may suit you better are available.

 Long-acting oxycodone may increase the risk of constipation and you may have been prescribed a laxative to take regularly.
 Maintaining a good fluid intake, being active and having fibre in your diet will also help.

-Some mild drowsiness is common and will usually resolve over a few days whilst your body is getting used to the new medication, or after a change to a higher dose.
-Please avoid driving and operating heavy machinery if you are affected.
-If the drowsiness stops you from reading a newspaper, following the plot of a television programme or does not improve after a few days, please seek medical advice promptly.
-It may be best to avoid alcohol whilst taking oxycodone as you're more likely to get side effects, such as feeling sleepy.
+Feeling more sleepy than normal is common in the first few days of taking long-acting oxycodone or after an increase in the dose taken.
+This will usually resolve over a few days whilst your body is getting used to the new medication, or higher dose.
+Please avoid driving and operating machinery if you are affected.
+If this sleepy feeling does not improve after a few days, or it stops you from being able to read a newspaper, or follow the plot of a television programme, then please seek medical advice promptly.
+It may be best to avoid alcohol whilst taking oxycodone as you are more likely to get side effects, such as feeling sleepy.

 These medications can be dangerous if they are taken by those they are not prescribed for.
 Please keep them out of the reach of children or anyone else who might take them inadvertently.
 If this happens seek medical advice immediately.
 They should be stored in the original container to protect from light and below 25°C.